M4n0zz/BlipBlopMenu2/README.md

 To use this method, you need to perform the following steps:
 - [TimoVM's gen 1 ACE setups](https://glitchcity.wiki/wiki/Guides:TimoVM%27s_gen_1_ACE_setups): Follow this tutorial up to the point where you have a functional TimOS environment.
-- [Assembly Files](https://github.com/M4n0zz/BlipBlopMenu2/tree/main/Assembly%20files): Follow the included instructions to install hex codes using Nickname Writer in the correct order (first script 1, then script 2).
+- [Assembly Files](https://github.com/M4n0zz/BlipBlopMenu2/tree/main/Assembly%20files): Follow the included instructions to install hex codes using Nickname Writer in the correct order (first file 1, then file 2).

 In case you want to go beyond the limits and get glitch items, pokemon, moves or trainers, you can input the 23 byte code provided inside the corresponding "2.BlipBlopMenuExtras.asm" file.